Vaibhavbhaskarr/Save-text-as-file/README.md

     2. style.css: -Includes the formating or styling for our program.
     4. script.js: -Includes the functionality of the program.

-Further Comments are put inside the code to explain what each part does.

 #### HTML - First we will be taking a look at the HTML part of our program
 ```HTML